Adaptivity and error control

 Residual-based a posteriori error estimation

-Spatial error estimation refers to classical residual-based error estimation for the zero-th multi index that refers to the mean value.
-Stochastic error control has to estimate which stochastic mode needs to be refined in the sense that either the polynomial degree is increased or neighbouring stochastic modes are activated.
-Both is represented by the multi-indices.
-Then unified error control allows to perform residual-based error estimation for the subresiduals that are associated to each multi-index and depend on the model problem (see references on the main page for details).
+Spatial error estimation refers to classical residual-based error estimation for the zero-th multi-index, which corresponds to the mean value.
+Stochastic error control determines which stochastic mode should be refined, either by increasing the polynomial degree or by activating neighboring stochastic modes.
+Both are represented by multi-indices.
+Unified error control enables residual-based error estimation for the subresiduals associated with each multi-index, depending on the model problem (see references on the main page for details).

 ExtendableASGFEM.estimateMethod